inventree/InvenTree.github.io/docs/start/install.md

 * python3-dev
 * python3-pip (pip3)
 * g++
-* make
 * libpango-1.0-0
 * libpangocairo-1.0-0

-Each of these programs need to be installed (e.g. using apt or similar) before running the ``make install`` script:
+Each of these programs need to be installed (e.g. using apt or similar) before running the setup scripts:

 ```
 sudo apt-get update
-sudo apt-get install python3 python3-dev python3-pip g++ make libpango-1.0-0 libpangocairo-1.0-0
+sudo apt-get install python3 python3-dev python3-pip g++ libpango-1.0-0 libpangocairo-1.0-0
 ```

 {% include alert.html title="sudo" content="apt-get commands will (most likely) be required to run under sudo.
-Take care not to run the makefile itself under sudo, as this may alter the system python path and cause the InvenTree installation to not work correctly" %}
+Take care not to run the installation scripts under sudo, as this may alter the system python path and cause the InvenTree installation to not work correctly" %}

 {% include alert.html title="LaTeX Support" content="If you are intending to use InvenTree's LaTeX reporting capabilities, ensure that a valid LaTeX toolchain is configured on the system which is running the InvenTree installation." %}